Exact Exponents for Concentration and Isoperimetry in Product Polish Spaces: Introduction

 In this paper, we investigated the concentration (or isoperimetric) problem in the product Polish space.
 Specifically, we minimize the probability of the $t$-enlargement (or $t$-neighborhood) $A^{t}$ of a set $A$ under the condition that the probability of $A$ is given.
 Here, different from the common setting in concentration of measure, the probability of $A$ is not necessarily restricted to be around $1/2$.
 The probability of $A$ could be small or large.
-We use Marton's idea to derive a dimension-free bound (expressed in the variational form) for this problem in the concentration regime, which is exponentially sharp when the probability of $A$ is not too large (not close to $1$) and the probability of $A^{t}$ is close to $1$.
-This bound sharpens Gozlan and Léonard's bound \cite{gozlan2007large} especially for the setting in which the probability of $A$ is exponentially small.
-It also sharpens the well known Talagrand's concentration inequality in \cite{talagrand1995concentration}.
-Furthermore, based on Ahlswede and Zhang the inherently typical subset lemma \cite{ahlswede1997identification,ahlswede1999asymptotical}, we also characterize the asymptotic exponent for the problem in the isoperimetric regime in which the probabilities of $A$ and $A^{t}$ exponentially vanish.
+We now introduce the mathematical formulation.